-This is a further updated version of the Steinitz part of my article in Quarterly for Chess History 14; since then I found another Steinitz game, which is included here, and another report written by him about his visit.
+This is a further updated version of the Steinitz part of my article in Quarterly for Chess History 14.
+Since then I found another Steinitz game, which is included here, and another report written by him about his visit.
 (For further references, see the printed article.)

 He had paid one previous visit to Ireland: in 1865.
-An article about this is under development at present.

 1881 was the year before Steinitz’s comeback to master chess.
 He was active as chess correspondent of The Field, in which he mentioned his brief Irish trip more than once.
 He only stayed for three days and did not attempt to match Zukertort’s exploits of 1879.